Nolan Arenado Preview, Player Props: Cardinals vs. Braves

 Nolan Arenado At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 43rd, his on-base percentage ranks 94th, and he is 31st in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 47th in batting average, 94th in on-base percentage, and 34th in slugging.

-- Arenado has had at least one RBI in 38.5% of his games this year (50 of 130), with more than one RBI 23 times (17.7%).
-He has also been responsible for three or more of his team's runs in 10 contests.
+- Arenado has driven in a run in 50 games this season (38.2%), including 23 games with more than one RBI (17.6%).
+He has also driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.